aubreyrjones/mutagen/README.md

 it'll also create an electronic playbook template for use in the (upcoming) Mutagen character tracker app.

-The build is tested on Ubuntu Linux and Windows 10 Home.
-I expect the Linux instructions can be used with only a little modification on Mac, but I don't have one and haven't tested it.
+The build is tested constantly on Ubuntu Linux and regularly on Windows 10 Home.
+I expect the Linux instructions can be used with only a little modification on Mac, but a tale old as time: I don't have one and haven't tested it.

 ### Linux Prereqs:

-1. Make sure you have python3 installed.
-This is included on most modern systems.
+1. Make sure you have `python3` installed.
+This is included on most modern distros.

 2. Do `pip3 install pypdf2`.